Vectorial1024/laravel-cache-evict/README.md

 Some drivers (e.g. `memcached`, `redis`) will never be supported because they have their own item eviction mechanism.
 For those drivers, you should use those features instead of using this library.

 Obviously, perhaps you are using your own cache driver which this library does not know about, but that you know how to evict the caches.
-In this case, you may define your own cache eviction strategies and register them to this library (see Advanced Usage section).
+In this case, you may define your own cache eviction strategies and register them to this library (see FAQ section).

 # Usage